 for which a commencement date within the regulatory period is anticipated but cannot be forecast with specificity; and

-that is not already accommodated in the base capex allowance for the regulatory period.
+that is not already accommodated in the base capex allowances for the regulatory period.

-.
+The incentive rate for listed projects is determined by the Commission at the time any additional allowance is approved for a listed project.

-Where the Commission considers that, for the purpose of deciding the matters specified in this clause, it requires further information of Transpower, the Commission will request provision by Transpower of such information by a date specified by the Commission such that it is reasonable for Transpower to comply with.
+Where the Commission considers that, for the purpose of deciding the matters specified in this clause, it requires further information from Transpower, the Commission will request Transpower to provide such information by a reasonable future date.

-For the purpose of subclause (1), the Commission will only determine the things specified in that subclause after-
+The Commission will only make the determinations specified in this clause after-

 consulting in any manner specified in clause 8.1.1; and